Little Acorns Pre-School

 As the child continues their journey with us, the Key Worker sends out regular ‘Quarterly Update’ learning and development summary sheets to parents/carers, which include a ‘Family Feedback Form’.

 If it was felt that a child required extra support, we would keep in close communication with parents/carers regarding this and decide on ways to provide this.
-Should it be felt that more targeted support is required then we write an I.E.P (Individual Education Plan) in liaison with parents/carers.
+Should it be felt that more targeted support is required then we write an IP (Individual Plan) in liaison with parents/carers.
 This is an action plan with target areas of support for the child, which is used and contributed to by the whole staff team.
 It is reviewed regularly and strategies to use at home are also decided with the family.

 We work with the setting SENCo’s, Parents/carers, Key workers and other professionals.